PostHog/posthog.com/contents/blog/secrets-of-posthog-query-performance.md

 ## Self-hosted performance

 As mentioned, PostHog can be self-hosted by our users.
-However getting it working smoothly across a wide range of deployments at scale [keeps our infrastructure team hard at work](TODO-link-to-harry-guido-blog-post).
+However, getting it working smoothly across a wide range of deployments at scale [keeps our infrastructure team hard at work](TODO-link-to-harry-guido-blog-post).

 Some features released in PostHog 1.34.0 which affect performance for self-hosted users are: